SEND (Special Educational Needs and Disabilities)

 Our school

 East Harling Primary School and Nursery is an inclusive setting, where staff are passionate about providing an education that meets the needs of all children.
-We pride ourselves on our nurturing ethos and have high aspirations for all children, regardless of ability.
-We promote a positive, growth mindset* and our children understand that effort and hard work pays off, no matter what your starting point is.
+We pride ourselves on our nurturing, inclusive ethos and have high aspirations for all children, regardless of ability.

-We aim to identify barriers early, so that we may intervene as soon as possible.
+We aim to identify barriers to learning and progress early, so that we may intervene as soon as possible.
 Families are informed of any concerns that we have and are fully involved in providing support for their child; we know that children learn best when we work closely together, in partnership.
 When children experience difficulties that require support beyond our expertise, we work closely with a range of professionals to ensure that we can make every reasonable adjustment to removing the barriers they are experiencing.
-We regularly receive support from our Educational Psychologist, the Inclusion Team, The Schools and Communities team, Dyslexia Outreach and School2School support (now named SOAS).
-We have built up expertise over time to support neurodiversity in our setting.

 If would like paper copies of any documents, please do not hesitate to contact the school via office@eastharling.norfolk.sch.uk tel: 01953 717221.
 If you have any questions or concerns, you can contact the SENDco and Deputy, Sheli Blackburn, via the same phone number, or email deputyhead@eastharling.norfolk.sch.uk.
 Please be aware that Miss Blackburn's SENDco days are Thursday and Friday.